nerfstudio-project/nerfstudio/docs/tooling/viewer.md

 The connection between the Bridge Server and the Client App works with WebSockets and WebRTC.

 - **WebSocket connection** - The WebSocket is used by the Bridge Server to dispatch commands coming from the nerfactory TCP connection.
-Commands can be used for drawing primitives in the [JSON Object Scene format](https://github.com/mrdoob/three.js/wiki/JSON-Object-Scene-format-4), for setting the transform of objects, for the setting various properties, and more.
+Commands can be used for drawing primitives, for setting the transform of objects, for the setting various properties, and more.

 - **WebRTC connection** - We use WebRTC to stream images being rendered from nerfactory.
 The websocket connection if first used to establish the WebRTC connection.
 Then, the Client App constantly publishes camera pose information to the Bridge Server and stores the camera information (intrinsics and extrinsics).
 This information is then queried from the nerfactory code, used to render an image with some Graph, and then the image is send over the TCP connection and dispatched via WebRTC to render the stream of images.